 (a) Grant of Awards: At the time performance objectives are established for a performance period as provided in Section 5(b) herein, the Committee also shall assign to each participant a target cash bonus award applicable for the particular performance period (each, a "target bonus").
 A participant's award, if any, shall be earned based on the attainment of written performance objectives approved by the Committee for a specified performance period, as provided in Section 5(b) herein.
-In the case of awards granted to covered employees that are intended to comply with Code Section 162(m), designation of such covered employees and such performance objectives shall be established by the Committee (i) while the outcome for the performance period is substantially uncertain, and (ii) (A) no more than 90 days after the commencement of the performance period to which the performance objective relates and (B) before 25% of the relevant performance period has elapsed (or otherwise at such time and upon such terms as to ensure that the award will, to the extent practicable, gualify as "performance-based compensation" for purposes of Code Section 162(m)).
+In the case of awards granted to covered employees that are intended to comply with Code Section 162(m), designation of such covered employees and such performance objectives shall be established by the Committee (i) while the outcome for the performance period is substantially uncertain, and (ii) (A) no more than 90 days after the commencement of the performance period to which the performance objective relates and (B) before 25% of the relevant performance-based compensation" for purposes of Code Section 162(m)).
 During any fiscal year of the Company, no participant may be granted more than the maximum award limitation stated in Section 5(d) herein.
-The Committee may adjust awards as appropriate for partial achievement of goals, exemplary effort on the part of a participant and/or other external, extraordinary or mitigating circumstances and may also interpret and make necessary and appropriate adjustments to performance goals and the manner in which such performance goals are evaluated; provided, however, that, except as may be otherwise provided in Section 6 or Section 7, no such adjustment shall be made with respect to an award intended to qualify as performance-based compensation under Code Section 162(m) and granted under the Plan to a participant who is a "covered employee" if such adjustment would cause the award to fail to qualify as "performance-based compensation" for purposes of Code Section 162(m).
+The Committee may adjust awards as appropriate for partial achievement of goals, exemplary effort on the part of a participant and/or other external, extraordinary or mitigating circumstances and may also interpret and make necessary and appropriate adjustments to performance goals and the manner in which such performance goals are evaluated; provided, however, that, except as may be otherwise provided in Section 6 or Section 162(m) and granted under the Plan to a participant who is a "covered employee" if such adjustment would cause the award to fail to qualify as "performance-based compensation" for purposes of Code Section 162(m).